nikita-skakun/celestium/README.md

 ## What is this?

-Celestium is a 2D space station simulation and management game that explores procedural generation, simulation mechanics, and AI pathfinding.
+**Celestium** is a 2D space station simulation and management game that explores procedural generation, simulation mechanics, and AI pathfinding.
 This is a passion project, created as a way to explore advanced programming concepts and to unify them in a coherent and engaging game.

+## Progress Update

+Exciting new features have been added to **Celestium**!
+Here's a quick look at the latest developments:

+- **A\* Pathfinding**: Crew members can now navigate the station using A* pathfinding, ensuring efficient movement and intelligent routing around obstacles, bringing crew interactions to life.

+- **Air Diffusion Simulation**: Oxygen management has become a key aspect of station life.
+Oxygen production systems can now be installed, and crew members consume oxygen as they go about their tasks.
+Maintaining a steady supply of breathable air is critical to keeping your crew alive and the station functional.

+- **Power Storage and Connections**: Energy is now a crucial resource.
+Batteries can store and distribute power throughout the station, ensuring that critical life support systems stay online.

+These features bring the station to life and enhance player interaction, setting the stage for deeper simulation gameplay.
+Stay tuned for more!

 ## License